-Torre Francesca is a dolomite-like tower located along the Western foothills of the Pizzo delle Saette, Monte Pania massif, in a truly unique setting in the heart of the Alpi Apuane, Tuscany.
-The mountain range is made up from different kinds of limestone and offers a wide range of aspects and activities.
+Torre Francesca is a dolomite-like tower located along the Western foothills of the Pizzo delle Saette, a mountain belonging to the Monte Pania massif.
+A truly unique setting in the heart of the Alpi Apuane, Tuscany.
+The mountain range is made up by different kinds of limestone and offers a wide range of aspects and activities.
 The range has been protected by a natural park, the Parco Naturale delle Alpi Apuane, established mainly to protect flora and fauna but also restricting marble prospecting in the area.
 Pizzo delle Saette 1720 m is a mountain situated at the end of the Northern buttress of Pania della Croce, joined to this latter with an airy crest.
 Its rocky, high and steep sides offer good terrain for classic mountaineering, less for rock climbing as the rock is not very compact.
 Torre Francesca, located at a lower altitude, is an exception, in fact it has beautiful vertical and compact walls of excellent limestone, on which various climbing routes run.
 Although rather attended, Torre Francesca is not to be considered a domesticated environment, it is situated in a true mountain environment, isolated and wild, with a long approach.

 The closest village is Levigliani, located in the inland of Versilia on the tyrrenian coast.